andrepbo/fullstack-projects/README.md

 | react-node-graphql-frontend                         | Fullstack React Node App with GraphQL | [Link to repo](https://github.com/andrepbo/react-node-graphql-frontend) |
 | react-node-graphql-backend                         | Fullstack React Node App with GraphQL | [Link to repo](https://github.com/andrepbo/react-node-graphql-backend) |

-## Areas of Focus

-Each project emphasizes different areas, including:

 ## How to Use

 Feel free to explore any of the projects.
 Each repository is structured with its own README file, containing detailed setup instructions, usage guidelines, and further resources.